2026 Los Angeles elections: District 4

 LAUSD's 4th district encompasses the neighborhoods of Pacific Palisades, Brentwood, Westwood, Venice, Mar Vista, Playa Vista, Westchester, Palms, Century City, Pico-Robertson, and the Fairfax District, as well as the cities of West Hollywood and Beverly Hills.
 The incumbent is Nick Melvoin, who was first elected in 2017 and re-elected in 2022.
-Melvoin is running for re-election.
+Melvoin ran for re-election and won outright against teacher Ankur Patel.